steveKac01/Blog-MVC/README.md

 - Bootstrap 5 is used for the front-end.

 # To setup the application
-- run: composer install
+- run: composer install.
-- setup the config file in config/setup.php
+- setup the config file in config/setup.php.

 # Files
-- The dump of the database is in the root directory of the project : bdd.sql
+- The dump of the database is in the root directory of the project : bdd.sql.